 Although the traditional recipe is made with sheep milk, which gives a rather distinct flavour, it is difficult to find this milk unless you know a shepherd.

-It still is good with cows’milk and we love the addition of the caramel, which I used in the previous recipe, so I added it here as well.
+Galatopita is still is good with fresh cows’ milk and we love the addition of the caramel, which I used in the previous recipe, so I added it here as well.

-The difference here is the burst of citron flavour, as I added lemon zest and citrus essence which made an equally delicious dessert.
+The difference here is the burst of citrus flavour, as I added lemon zest and citrus essence which made an equally delicious dessert.

 Galatopita with fresh milk